sagemath/trac_to_gh/Issue 6910.md

 # Issue 6910: Singular should not build its version of NTL

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6910

 Original creator: pcpa